 Record-keeping is an activity or process you use to keep up-to-date information on all the activities, events, materials, etc. that happen on the farm every day.

-These form part of your farm records, which should be updated on a regular basis, tracked, monitored and stored for a period of time to be able to make informed decisions about the future of your operations.
+These form part of your farm records, which should be updated regularly, tracked, monitored and stored for a while, to make informed decisions about the future of your operations.

 Why is record-keeping important?

 - Can be used as a guideline to see if you are on track with meeting your objectives/targets